DanielGibson/DanielGibson.github.io/content/post/setup-vps-with-wireguard-and-forgejo.md

 `# systemctl edit nginx.service`
-which will open a text editor (with lots of stuff that's commented out) that allows you to specify additional rules that overwrite the ones in the system nginx.service (at `/usr/lib/systemd/system/nginx.service`).
+which will open a text editor (with lots of stuff that's commented out) that allows you to specify additional rules that overwrite the ones in the system nginx.service (at `/usr/lib/systemd/system/nginx.service`; the override rules are saved in `/etc/systemd/system/nginx.service.d/override.conf`).
 All that's needed here are the following lines:

 ```
 # tell systemd to start this service (nginx) after wg0 is up